 The UK depends, now, on immigrants to supply a workforce in multiple industries.
 For example "over the past five years, nearly half the new doctors and nurses employed by Britain's National Health Service qualified abroad"12.
-This trend will continue: without increasing amounts of immigrants, the UK's industry (and then economy) would collapse.
+This trend will continue and without increasing amounts of immigrants entire industries in the UK would collapse permanently.
 For now, new entrants into the European Union such as Poland offer healthy workforces to 'old' Europe.
 Europe's open borders allow the post-explosion countries to easily import workers.
 But, as the whole of Europe gradually enters the post-population-explosion era, more and more workers will have to come from Asia, South America and Africa.
 As yet, the increases are quite small and most immigrants come from within Europe, but in the future, Europe as a whole will be a hungry gobbler of young adults seeking work, from all over the developing world.

 The UK is "the only big European country so far to welcome workers from the EU's eight new members"13, and so far we have benefited greatly from them.
 The Highlands that surround Inverness in Scotland have witnessed renewed hope for local economies as a result of the badly needed influx of workers, as decade after decade large numbers of working-age young Scots have left the highlands, leaving a demographic hole in the population.